 These conditions will be expressly and specifically addressed to you if your film is chosen for the Festival.

 **All exhibition copies should be uploaded and delivered in Quicktime 1080p format.

 Cash prizes will be awarded, in addition to in-kind services, products, and other awards.
-Unless otherwise approved by the Festival in writing, awards will be given to the winning film directors on behalf of the film and will be fulfilled approximately two (2) weeks after the closing date of TFF.
+Unless otherwise approved by the Festival in writing, awards will be given to the winning film directors on behalf of the film and will be fulfilled approximately three (3) weeks after the closing date of TFF.
 Award eligibility is subject to any restrictions or conditions imposed by applicable laws and regulations (international, federal, state or otherwise), and the award recipient is responsible for all applicable taxes, customs, tariffs, insurance and similar charges or costs (if any).
-2014 Awards listed are subject to change.
+2016 Awards listed are subject to change.

 Trinity Film Festival Shipping Address:

 All mail must be sent prepaid (including any applicable customs fees) to: